exakat/php-dictionary/dictionary/scalar-type.ini.rst

 Boolean  ``bool``: booleans have two possible values: true or false.

-Note that ``null`` is not considered a scalar type, and is often behaving differently.
+Note that ``null`` is not considered a scalar type, and often behaves differently.

 .. code-block:: php